 Moving on from this, they are looking at developing an understanding of how the smoke deflectors impact the flows, looking at the effect of the ducting around the chimney exit as well as exploring ideas that J. Click proposed, and finally looking at the impact of different exhaust designs on smoke clearance (Lempor and Giesl-Lempor-Rapley).

-Figure 1.
-Simulation of exhaust from locomotive running at 80MPH, with a 20mph crosswind, 20,000lb/hr steam flow.
+Video 1.
+Simulation of exhaust from locomotive running at 80MPH, with a 20mph crosswind, 20,000lb/hr steam flow - Coloured loco temperature Celsius.

 In the second Loughborough project, we are looking at the blastpipe design to compare the potential performance of the envisaged Lemaître blastpipe with other concepts such as the Lempor and Giesl-Lempor-